 Compliance and AI Outbound Calling

-AI outbound calling operates under the same regulatory framework as other automated calling technologies.
+AI for outbound calling operates under the same regulatory framework as other automated calling technologies.

 In the United States, AI-generated voices are treated as artificial or prerecorded voices under the Telephone Consumer Protection Act (TCPA).
 This means consent, disclosure, opt-out handling, and call-timing rules must be respected.